MarkStreek/QuintorCatalogBackEnd/README.md

 Will be cast to a LoginRequest object.
 This is very handy, because you don't have to do this manually.
 This way of incoming request-to-object mapping is used more often in the project.
 Later, in the `DTO`, we will see that this method is extremely useful for `@Validation`.

-If a method does't contain an `@Mapping` at the top, the url defined above the Controller class is enough to trigger the method.
+If a method doesn't contain an `@Mapping` at the top, the url defined above the Controller class is enough to trigger the method.
 Let's take a quick look at an exmple method in the `DeviceController.java` class:

 ```java
 @RestController